syncfusion-content/maui-toolkit-docs/maui-toolkit/Bottom-Sheet/Getting-Started.md

 # Getting Started with .NET MAUI Bottom Sheet

-This section provides a quick overview of how to get started with the `Bottom Sheet` for .NET MAUI and a walk-through to configure the .NET MAUI Bottom Sheet in a real-time scenario.
+This section provides a quick overview of how to get started with the `BottomSheet` for .NET MAUI and a walk-through to configure the .NET MAUI Bottom Sheet in a real-time scenario.
 Follow the steps below to add .NET MAUI Bottom Sheet to your project.

 ## Prerequisites